Workers’ Compensation Lawyer in Haddon Heights, NJ

 Types of Injuries Covered by Workers’ Compensation

-Soft Tissue and Repetitive Stress Injuries
+Muscle and Soft Tissue Injuries

-Serious and Traumatic Injuries
+Traumatic Injuries

-Occupational Diseases
+Occupational Illnesses

 Overview